-Pupils solve problems such as 34 x 3 using the grid method.
+When first introducing, start with 0-20 - focus on teen numbers before moving on to solve problems such as 34×3 using the grid method.

-Model calculating this, as in Year 2, alongside the expanded preparing for short multiplication in Year 4 - teach alongside.
+Model calculating this alongside the expanded preparing for short multiplication in Year 4 - teach alongside.